-KUCRL encompasses eight research teams :
+KUCRL encompasses nine research teams :

 - Advanced Learning Technologies in Education Consortium (ALTEC) designs, develops, and evaluates the effective use of educational technologies in K-12 instruction